rtlabs-com/p-net/doc/profinet_basics.rst

 A GSD (General Station Description) file is an XML file describing a Profinet IO-Device.
 The XML-based language is called GSDML (GSD Markup Language).

-Note that the GSD file is not used by the p-net stack or application.
+Note that the GSD file is not used by the P-Net stack or application.
 It is a machine readable file describing the capabilities, hardware- and software versions etc, and is used by the engineering tool to adjust the PLC settings.